orsonteodoro/gcf2/README.md

 Reasons of CFIing @system later on is so that Clang/LLVM is in @world and to not disrupt the bootstrapping process.

-The reasons for emerging world 3 times is for CFI violation discovery.
+The reasons for emerging @world 3 times is for CFI violation discovery.
 The CFI volation is not really isolated in the @system set but can affect the @world set like with zlib.